 Impact Stories

-Through the Community Care Fund's micro-grant program, AltaMed helped Jason's family with food insecurity so he could celebrate his middle school graduation.
+Through the Community Care Fund's micro-grant program, AltaMed stepped in to help Jason's family overcome food insecurity, ensuring nothing stood in the way of celebrating his middle school graduation milestone with dignity and joy.

 Jason is a patient of Norma Perez, M.D., at AltaMed Medical Group's Huntington Park Rugby clinic.
 In many respects, Jason resembles most 14-year-old adolescents—he cherishes his family, applies himself academically, and eagerly anticipates completing eighth grade this year.
 Nevertheless, the middle schooler confronts circumstances that most American teenagers cannot fathom.